Lise Van Susteren: Climate change activism

-Van Susteren is the expert witness on the psychological damages to children in the case of Juliana vs US.
+Van Susteren was an expert witness on the psychological damages to children in the case of Juliana vs US.
+She was also an expert witness in Held v.
+Montana, in which youth plaintiffs asserted that state support of fossil fuels denied their constitutional right to a "clean and healthful environment."

 Van Susteren is a co-founder of Interfaith Moral Action on Climate, a multi-faith coalition dedicated to organizing people of religion and spirituality to speak out against climate change.
 She is also a co-founder of the Climate Psychiatry Alliance and the Climate Psychology Alliance, both of which are dedicated to the education of mental health professionals and the public about the impacts of climate disruption on our mental health and the need for systemic change to address the threat to public health.

 Van Susteren ran for the US Senate seat in Maryland held by retiring Senator Paul Sarbanes in the Democratic primary in 2006.

-Van Susteren is the founder and CEO of “Lucky Planet Foods,” a company dedicated to providing low-carbon, plant-based, healthy foods for sustainable living.
+Van Susteren is the founder and CEO of "Lucky Planet Foods," a company dedicated to providing low-carbon, plant-based, healthy foods for sustainable living.

 Publications

-In 2020, Van Susteren released a book, Emotional Inflammation: Discover Your Triggers and Reclaim Your Equilibrium During Anxious Times, to speak to the feelings of anxiety people have experienced due to the Coronavirus-19 pandemic of 2020–2021.
+In 2020, Van Susteren released a book, Emotional Inflammation: Discover Your Triggers and Reclaim Your Equilibrium During Anxious Times, to speak to the feelings of anxiety people experienced due to the Coronavirus-19 pandemic of 2020–2021.

-She co-authored the 2013 piece, “Assessing ‘Dangerous Climate Change’: Required Reduction of Carbon Emissions to Protect Young People, Future Generations and Nature”, an open access peer-reviewed scientific journal published by the Public Library of Science with Dr. James Hansen as the principal author.
+She co-authored the 2013 piece, "Assessing 'Dangerous Climate Change': Required Reduction of Carbon Emissions to Protect Young People, Future Generations and Nature", an open-access peer-reviewed scientific journal published by the Public Library of Science with James Hansen as the principal author.

-Van Susteren has contributed an article to the British Journal of Psychiatry in 2018, where she wrote an opinion piece titled “The Psychological Impacts of the Climate Crisis: A Call to Action”.
+Van Susteren has contributed an article to the British Journal of Psychiatry in 2018, where she wrote an opinion piece titled "The Psychological Impacts of the Climate Crisis: A Call to Action".

-Van Susteren has written chapters for books such as Health of People and Planet: Our Responsibility, where she speaks about the psychological impacts of climate change and recommendations for solutions in her chapter “The Global Climate Crisis: Psychological Aspects”, which was published in May 2020 by Springer Publishing,.
-Van Susteren has also contributed to the book titled: The Dangerous Case of Donald Trump, writing a chapter titled “The Age of Thanatos: Environmental Consequences of the Trump Presidency”.
+Van Susteren has written chapters for books such as Health of People and Planet: Our Responsibility, where she speaks about the psychological impacts of climate change and recommendations for solutions in her chapter "The Global Climate Crisis: Psychological Aspects", which was published in May 2020 by Springer Publishing.
+Van Susteren has also contributed to the book titled: The Dangerous Case of Donald Trump, writing a chapter titled "The Age of Thanatos: Environmental Consequences of the Trump Presidency".

 Van Susteren is a frequent commentator on television and published a blog at the Huffington Post.
-She hosted a weekly radio segment on WTNT (AM)-570’s The Paul Berry Show called The Doctor Is In.
+She hosted a weekly radio segment on WTNT (AM)-570's The Paul Berry Show called The Doctor Is In.
 Her publications in professional journals include articles on the Insanity Defense, Post-Traumatic Stress Disorder, and Psychiatric Abandonment.